PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Selection of Parameters. } We perform multiple experiments on GTSRB dataset with various choices of hyperparameters $(T,\delta)$ to evaluate the sensitivity of parameter tuning.
-The changes of the clustering accuracy and the runtime by varying each parameter are illustrated in Fig. \ref{fig:Analysis_GTSRB}.
-We can confirm that the clustering accuracy maintains at a high level in most cases, except when both $T$ and $\delta$ are extremely small.
-Considering the runtime, a practical choice of parameters is to increase $T$ for small values of $\delta$, and decrease $T$ for large values of $\delta$.
-In addition, the computational cost can be kept low by picking a small value of $\delta$ for a large scale dataset.
+We performed multiple experiments on the GTSRB dataset with various choices of hyperparameters $(T,\delta)$ to evaluate the sensitivity of our approach to parameter choice.
+Changes in clustering accuracy, subspace-preserving representation error, connectivity, and runtime when varying each parameter are illustrated in Fig.~\ref{fig:Analysis_GTSRB}.
+We can confirm that high clustering accuracy and low subspace-preserving representation error are maintained in most cases, except when both $T$ and $\delta$ are extremely small.
+This implies that the affinity matrix constructed by PMSSC provides subspace-preserving representations at most data points.
+We can also see that the connectivity improves as the number of subsets $T$ increases, because the affinity matrix contains at most $sTN$ nonzero entries in OMP optimization.
+Considering runtime, a practical choice of parameters is to increase $T$ for small values of $\delta$, and decrease $T$ for large values of $\delta$.
+In addition, time taken can be kept low by picking a small value of $\delta$ for large-scale datasets.